PADI Rescue Diver

 - Medically fit for the experience, complete our Medical Form

-- Certified in a CPR programme within the past 24 months.
+- Certified in a CPR program within the past 24 months.
 (The Emergency First Response Primary Care (CPR) and Secondary Care (First Aid) courses meet these requirements.)

 What will I do?